sirajurrahmann/n3ojs/src/donation-form/README.dev.md

 npm install
 ```

-The `index.html` and `src/_sample` contains a sample page using the N3O Donation Form component.
+The `index.html` and `src/_sample.ts` provide a sample page using the N3O Donation Form component.

-This is provided for development purposes only.
+These files are provided for development purposes only and are not included in the production build.

 The sample project can be run locally using the below command: